 About Min Jung

 I am Min Jung Kim, a Ph.D. candidate at the Strategic Management and Entrepreneurship department at the Carlson School of Management, University of Minnesota.
+I will be joining the Gies College of Business at the University of Illinois at Urbana-Champaign as an Assistant Professor.

 My research lies at the intersection of strategy and innovation, focusing on the relationship between the geographic concentration of industry activity and firms’ outcomes in different stages of technological innovation.
 In addition, I investigate how differences in firms’ strategic choices or characteristics interact with the geographic concentration of industry activity to create variation in firm outcomes.